 When I sense someone treating Mom or Steve like some empty host for Alzheimer’s or Lewy Body I, candidly speaking, always feel I’m seconds away from a massive eruption of my inner volcano.

 Um, he’s a person….ya know!
 He’s living with X and has difficulty with Y….so please just be patient!

 Miraculously (and thankfully) that hasn’t happened… yet.
 Largely because I know that in just about all cases, it is completely unintentional on the part of the offender.
 And I get it.
 How are they supposed to know?
-I’m sure I’ve been guilty of the same unintentional indiscretion prior to Mom and I’s Alzheimer’s journey started–lots of times.
+I’m sure I’ve been guilty of the same unintentional indiscretion prior to the beginning of our Alzheimer’s journey–lots of times.

-Worse, I know I’m still guilty of it from time to time and I’m surrounded by dementia in my life between Mom and Steve.
-It is hard because it’s human nature.
+Worse, I know I’m still guilty of it from time to time…and I’m surrounded by dementia in my life between Mom and Steve.
+It is difficult because it’s human nature.
 Uncomfortable things are hard.
 And life is busy, so busy that we at times forget to treat others like we’d want to be treated.
 So how does it change?

 Choice of words